Business Exit Readiness

-An important step in your preparation is to know your readiness – both mental and financial.
-And then assemble your advisory team.
-The matrix below can help you understand your current position and gauge your readiness, so we can help you assess your options and organize your planning.
+An important step in preparing to exit your business is to know your readiness – both mental and financial.
+The matrix below can help you understand your current position and gauge your readiness.
+We can help you assess your options and organize your planning so you can find the best choices for your needs.

 Which Option is Your Best Fit?

 Your mental readiness may highlight your preferred option; your financial readiness may dictate something different.
-Thoughtful planning will give you needed perspective to make the right choices.
+Thoughtful, informed planning will give you needed perspective to make the right choices.

 The Readiness & Reality Check: Mind the Value Gap?